The round-up: Brisbane’s ten best bars as voted by you

 Brisbane’s bar culture is booming, meaning we are never short of spots to get a cheeky knock-off cocktail or blow the froth off a few cold ones on a weekend.
 We’re not just lucky in the quantity stakes, we’ve also been blessed with a quality collection of watering holes.
 This year’s EAT/drink Awards asked readers to tell us which bars they thought deserved the honour of being named Brisbane’s best, and we’ve got to hand it to you – you’ve all got great taste.
 Although the title of Brisbane’s best bar was hotly contested, we’ve managed to narrow it down to a top ten list – with a little help from you all, of course.

 No stranger to EAT/drink success, Fitz + Potts has worn in a nice groove for itself at the top of the Brisbane bar heap.
 What’s the secret?
 Perhaps its success can be credited to its stellar selection of craft beers.
 Or, maybe, it’s because of its unbeatable location overlooking Nundah’s Sandgate Road strip.
 Perhaps it’s because the bar specialises in local sips – all of its beers, wines and spirits are Australian.
-You can’t ignore its on point aesthetic and moreish selection of snacks, either.
+You can’t ignore its eclectic retro aesthetic and moreish selection of (vegan-friendly) snacks, either.
 Maybe it’s because Fitz + Potts is the whole package.
-Regardless of your reasoning, you voted Fitz + Potts to the top, and deservedly so.
+It would certainly explain the bar’s sustained success!

-Sharing space at the top of the peak is The Gresham – Brisbane City’s heritage-listed home of top-flight cocktails and atmosphere.
-If you’re after a lush space in which to sip on top-shelf rum, whiskey and wine, you’ve come to the right place.
+Another familiar face on this list is The Gresham – Brisbane City’s heritage-listed home of top-flight cocktails and atmosphere.
+If you’re seeking a cosy space in which to sip on top-shelf rum, whiskey and wine, you’ve come to the right place.
 Since 2013, this bar has been taking a progressive approach to hospitality, with a cocktail list that warrants multiple visits.
 The Gresham is welcoming to all walks of life – there’s no dress policy, only an attitude policy.
 If you’ve got an open mind, the skilled (and friendly) bartenders here will promptly blow it away with skill and ingenuity.

 Cobbler, West End

-It only takes 30 seconds inside acclaimed West End watering hole Cobbler and you’ll be transported to an oasis of cocktails, spirits and personable service.
+Step inside the mood-lit surrounds of West End watering hole Cobbler and you’ll be transported to an oasis of cocktails, spirits and personable service.
 It’ll only take a quick scan of the cocktail menu for you to realise this crew means business, but if you’re searching for more proof, check out the shelves of bottles adorning the back bar.
-This impressive array of spirits (including more than 400 whiskies) that are filtered into a seasonal cocktail menu that absolutely slays.
+This impressive array of spirits (including more than 400 whiskies) is filtered into a seasonal cocktail menu that absolutely slays.
 If you can’t find something you like (or are keen to see what the crew here is capable of), the folks behind the bar will be able to make something that’ll tantalise your tastebuds.

 The Stumble Guide is our comprehensive Brisbane dining guide with more than 2400 places to eat, drink, shop and play.